Police Officer Relieved Of Duty After Video Shows Him Throwing Assault Victim To The Ground

 Once handcuffed, they marched her to their police vehicle nearby and forced her into the backseat, apparently taking her into custody for “disorderly conduct and resisting arrest.”

-The incident took place on March 5, but the footage has since gone viral, and has resulted in an inquiry into the incident being launched.
+The incident took place on March 5, but the footage has since gone viral and has resulted in an inquiry into the incident being launched.
 The report of Loving’s arrest stated that she had become “irate” and was “causing a scene.”
-At no point did she become in any way physical or violent.
+Reportedly, at no point did she become in any way physical or violent.

 When they decided to arrest her apparently for being distraught, she “violently” pulled her arm away and “tensed in front of her not allowing her to be handcuffed behind her back.”

-Loving explained that she was becoming increased distressed throughout the encounter because one of her children was ill, and her cellphone had died so she couldn’t phone them to find out if they were alright.
+Loving explained that she was becoming increasingly distressed throughout the encounter because one of her children was ill, and her cellphone had died so she couldn’t phone them to find out if they were alright.

-Miami-Dade Police Director Juan J. Perez has since called the footage “deeply troubling” and confirmed that Giraldo has been placed on “administrative duties” while the office investigates his extreme use of force.
+Miami-Dade Police Director Juan J. Perez has since called the footage “deeply troubling” and confirmed that Giraldo has been placed on “administrative duties” while the office investigates his use of force.

 “Upon becoming aware of the video posted on social media, an immediate inquiry was initiated which resulted in the involved officer being relieved of duty and of his role as a field training officer,” Perez said.
 “An investigation into the entire incident is currently ongoing and upon its conclusion, I will hold those that violated any of our policies and/or procedures accountable for their actions or lack thereof.”